stuh84/ccie-rs-notes/quick-notes/rip.md

 * With auth, 24 routes instead of 25 per update (20 bytes for auth)
 * Offset lists add to metric, before or after update

+## Masks

+* RIPv1 would send out route with no mask
+* Incoming interface assumes mask of rx'd interface

+## V2 NH
+* Next hop of 0.0.0.0 in packet means user touer that sent update as NH

 ## RIPng

 * UDP 521